jbarratt/rpsls/README.md

 * do integration test
 * See if lambda could be 128MB instead
 * Add google tracker to app
+* Add TTLs to dynamo items (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html)
+	* enable it on the table
+	* Identify a column
+	* add epoch timestamps to expirable items

 ## Rules